Masmiseim36/nxpSDK/boards/evkmimxrt1040/lwip_examples/lwip_httpscli_ota_enet/readme.txt

    Please refer to respective readme of the mcuboot_opensource example and follow the steps there before you continue.
 2. Go through setup files in the demo source tree source/config/ota_config.h and source/config/network_cfg.h to check:
     - use of DHCP/static IP
-    - HTTPS server IP and port
+    - Default HTTPS server IP and port
-    - OTA image filename as found on the server
+    - Default OTA image file path on the server
 3. Connect a USB cable between the PC host and the OpenSDA (or USB to Serial) USB port on the target board.
 4. Open a serial terminal on PC for connected board with these settings:
     - 115200 baud rate